UPPMAX/programming_formalisms/docs/literature/README.md

 - the Bad Test Death spiral.
 Below is a possible path, where the book provides ways to counter it.
     - The team writes mostly integration tests
-    - The growing body of tests begings to pass the pain threshold
+    - The growing body of tests begins to pass the pain threshold
     - Developers run the test suit less frequently or run subsets of the tests
     - Developers delete tests